cslarsen/mickey-scheme/README.md

 readline.
 If you don't have readline, remove `-DUSE_READLINE` from `src/Makefile`.

+As the project is in its early stages, I haven't used any of the GNU autotools for building the project (you are welcome to do so, if you wish).

+Therefore, if you are missing some packages such as GNU readline, you need to disable these features.
+Just remove `-DUSE_READLINE` for this purpose.
+There may be some additional tweaking necessary on non-OS X systems, but the last time I compiled for Linux it went quite smoothly.

 If you have both and reside on OS X, just type

     $ make -j run